 Scindapsus is a Genus of at least 35 plants, several of which are grown as houseplants (like the unusual but popular Scindapsus treubii).
 The focus of this article is Scindapsus Pictus, just one of the 35 Scindapsus Species.

 You can grow it in different ways and there are a number of exciting varieties on offer.
-I wouldn't say it's an expensive or rare plant as such, but some of the cultivars are quite hard to come by and these can push up the prices.
+I wouldn't say it's an expensive or rare plant, but some of the cultivars are quite hard to come by and these can push up the prices.

 There are around five common Scindapsus Pictus varieties and cultivars.
 Most of them have very similar looks with the main differences being the amount or placement of the silver blotches on the leaves.

-There are more than five cultivars though, but as of 2022, the others are still very rare.
-So we're not going to cover them here, otherwise we'll be here all day!
+There are more than five cultivars though, but as of 2024, the others are still uncommon.
+So I'm not going to cover them here, otherwise we'll be here all day!

 Scindapsus pictus 'Argyraeus'.